 These organisations manage the game on each continent, all coming under the umbrella organisation which is the International Federation of Association Football (FIFA).

-FIFA controls the running of the game’s major international tournaments, notably the football World Cup… the next one being Rio 2014.
+FIFA controls the running of the game’s major international tournaments, notably the football World Cup… the next one being Russia 2018.
 Whilst at a continental level, each individual body operates their own championships… like of the CAF runs the Africa Cup of Nations.

 Football betting will provide you with more than 100 markets for any one match.